AthanasiosNathanail/Generative-AI-for-Seismic-Data-Enhancement/README.md

 Resolution Enhancement: In the final step, a second Stable Diffusion model is trained and fine-tuned using the previously generated synthetic amplitude maps.
 This model focuses on learning to enhance the resolution of seismic images, thereby improving the clarity and detail of the generated amplitude maps.

-This paper presenting all this work is currently submited and under review.
+# The paper presenting all this work is currently submitted and under review.

 # Useful links